The best Black Friday 2018 deal on the Nintendo Switch

 CNET's Cheapskate scours the web for great deals on PCs, phones, gadgets and much more.
 Note that CNET may get a share of revenue from the sale of the products featured on this page.
 Questions about the Cheapskate blog?
 Find the answers on our FAQ page.
 Find more great buys on the CNET Deals page and follow the Cheapskate on Facebook and Twitter!

-Discuss: Black Friday 2018: The best Nintendo Switch, 2DS and Labo deals
+Discuss: Black Friday 2018: All the best Nintendo Switch, 2DS and Labo deals

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.